REST API Extended addon

 Note that instead of wp_remote_post() as before, this request uses wp_remote_request() with the ‘method’ => ‘PATCH’ argument passed.
 This tells the REST API that you’re specifically sending a PATCH request.

-Also note that the referral ID of 3 is passed as part of the endpoint rather than in the URL like status is.
+Also, note that the referral ID of 3 is passed as part of the endpoint rather than in the URL-like status.

 Analyzing Responses